 Most of us listen to music when using our computers, be it to pass the time, motivate us, or even help us concentrate (no, really) — but what are the best music apps for Ubuntu?

-That’s a question that I see new (and not so new) users ask all the time.
-Answering it is not an easy, but not through a lack of choice!
+It’s a question that I see new (and not so new) Ubuntu users ask all the time.
+Answering it is not easy — but not through a lack of choice!

-Finding a music player for Ubuntu is far from difficult.
+See, finding a music player for Ubuntu is not difficult.
 A veritable orchestra of options exist, some new, some old, some in tune with modern trends, others riffing to their own beat.

 There’s a good chance you’ve already spun through a chorus of players over the years, and so have we.
-In this post we present 6 music players for Ubuntu that we think all stand up on their own.
+So in this post we present 6 music players for Ubuntu that we think all stand up on their own.

 Rhythmbox is the default music player in Ubuntu, and as such merits a place in this list.
 Widely used, Rhythmbox is a reliable, dependable, and extensible GTK music player that uses the Gstreamer backend.